corda/corda-docs-portal/content/en/docs/corda-os/4.8/tutorial-basic-cordapp-state.md

 3. Select all the constructors that appear and click **OK**.

 4. Add the following annotation before the constructor to ensure that all variables appear: `@ConstructorForDeserialization`

+    This annotation:
+    * Indicates which constructor will be used for serialization when there are multiple constructors in a state class.
+    * Is usually annotated at the constructor that has the most parameters fields.

 {{< note >}}
 When building a CorDapp, your constructor parameters must have the same name as the private variables you declared earlier.